-A Voting Member may not vote by proxy
+A Voting Member may vote by proxy

-A simple majority of the Voting Members decides each issue and resolution, unless otherwise stated in these By-laws
+A simple majority of the Voting Members decides each issue and resolution, unless otherwise stated in these Bylaws

 The chair declares a resolution as carried or lost.
 This statement is final and does not have to include the number of votes for and against the resolution in the Minutes.